Home » Water Quality » Contaminants » How to Kill Viruses in Water (Water Filters that Removes Viruses)

 Boiling Water

 To kill all the viruses, you must boil the water for at least one minute.
-However, in high elevation areas over 6,500 feet, you may need to boil it for three minutes to ensure that all viral pathogens are removed.
+In high-elevation areas over 6,500 feet, you may need to boil it for at least three minutes to ensure that all viral pathogens are removed.

-Once the water is boiled, and viruses are killed, you can cool the treated water by storing it in the refrigerator.
+Once the water is boiled and the viruses are killed, you can cool the treated water by storing it in the refrigerator.

 Distillation

 There are point-of-use (POU) and point-of-entry (POE) distillation systems and countertop products you can use in the kitchen.
-Although the first two of these systems might be costly ($300-$1,200), they can provide uncontaminated drinking water for large households.
+The first two types of systems might be costly ($300-$1,200), but they can provide uncontaminated drinking water for large households.

 Countertop water distillers, on the other hand, are ideal for producing pure water for small families and single people.
-They’re also relatively affordable, as you can find one suited to your purposes for less than $200.
+They’re also relatively affordable, and you can usually pick one up for less than $200.

 Chemical Treatment